cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 {{< page_hyperlink page_title="Electrical Distribution" url="/documents/systems/electrical-distribution/#how-to-quantify" >}}

 ## Troubleshooting

+This section provides some troubleshooting tips for the most common issues with equipment installation.

 {{< details summary="Unexpected Negative Readings" >}}
 Confirm that all current transformers (CTs) are facing the correct direction.